arnstein/arnSynth/README.md

 ### Step 2: Getting sound out of your speakers

-There are many ways to do this, but since I wanted this to be easy, I decided to use SDL2.
+There are many ways to do this, but since I wanted this to be easy, I decided to use SDL2 (Simple DirectMedia Layer).
 [Here](https://youtu.be/MeMPCSqQ-34) you can see a presentation about game development with SDL2 from one of the core developers of SDL2.
+SDL does all the hard and scary stuff for you, so you can easily create audio and video!
+By initializing an audio interface and defining a callback function that is called when the audio device needs more data.
+This function sends the sine wave values to the audio device.

+### Step 3: Handle input

+SDL2 also has an easy way to handle keyboard input.
+In the main loop we look for keyboard events.
+By mapping different frequencies to different keys on the keyboard, we give the user the feeling of playing a synthesizer.
+Cool!

+### Step 4: ???
+Profit?
+No, display the keyboard.

+SDL2 allows you to easily create a window and render text.
+I render something that looks like a keyboard, showing the keyboard bindings.

+### Step 5: Rock and/or roll!

+You are now in control of the synthesizer!